China News

 Dogsleds, China and independence: Facts on Greenland

 US President Donald Trump has stepped up his designs on taking over Denmark's autonomous territory Greenland, but questions abound about why he has taken an aggressive stance when the US already has extensive access to the Arctic island.
 Trump has insisted the US needs Greenland for national security reasons.
 What does Denmark's defence agreement with the US on Greenland say?
-What investments have Denmark made in Greenland?
+What is Copenhagen doing to beef up its security?
 Do China and Russia pose a real threat?
-What does Greenland's independe ... read more
+And what does Greenland's inde ... read more

 ICE WORLD